Texas Historical Commission

 Although each historic site in Texas tells a different story, all of them have genuine pieces of history that you can see, touch, and interact with.
 Stop in at Caddo Mounds State Historic Site to learn about the Caddo Indians, a group of Native Americans that lived in East Texas more than 1,200 years ago.
 Find your way to San Felipe de Austin State Historic Site to see the town that was the heart of early Texas, where Stephen F. Austin orchestrated the arrival of the state’s first settlers.
-Uncover the stories of the Texas Revolution at the Fannin Battleground State Historic Site and hear the tales of the Wild West at such frontier forts as Fort Griffin, Fort Lancaster, and Fort McKavett.
+Uncover the stories of the Texas Revolution at the Fannin Battleground State Historic Site.
+Washington-on-the-Brazos, and San Jacinto Battleground.
+Hear the tales of the Wild West at such frontier forts as Fort Griffin, Fort Lancaster, and Fort McKavett.
 Learn about the U.S. Army’s camel project at Fort Lancaster, stay in a 1920s cottage at the Varner-Hogg Plantation, and sip Victorian tea at the Fulton Mansion.
 These are just a few of the many ways you can experience Texas history for yourself.

 In addition to offering a glimpse into the past, the historic sites offer unique and immersive experiences.
 Kick back and wait for the sun to set at any of the Texas Historical Commission’s West Texas forts or Caddo Mounds State Historic Site, and you’ll be treated to some of the most beautiful dark night skies in Texas.
 Constellations, galaxies, and planets illuminate the night sky, creating an interstellar light show like no other.
 Yet that’s not all.
 Check out the foodways programs at the Landmark Inn State Historic Site and Casa Navarro State Historic Site if you’re interested in food heritage, cooking, and historic horticulture.